tonuniverse/miningPoolCli/README.md

 To use with tonuniverse mining pool, follow the instructions at https://tonuniverse.com

-The text of the license can be obtained in the file "LICENSE".

 ## Source code

 You can always get the source code from the github repository page: